EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Diamond derives from Greek 'Adamas' meaning unalterable or unbreakable
 - De Beers controlled 90% of the world's diamond production in 1902.
 - Graphite is soft because of its weak van der Waals forces.
-- Sapphires are aluminum oxide's with ion impurities and rubies are aluminum oxide with chromium impurities
+- Sapphires are aluminum oxide with ion impurities and rubies are aluminum oxide with chromium impurities
 - Bessemer process: the process of making cheap steel.
 - Gillette (King Camp first name) used the Bessemer process to create disposable razors.
 - Stainless steel was created by accident, Harry Brearly discovered a steel chromium aloe that lay in a rusted pile in great condition.
 Chromium oxide sticks really well to the steel and creates a protective layer.